-Remember to pack these travel accessories for sleep
+Remember to pack these travel accessories for better sleep

-Thick into the heat of summer travel, there’s a whole lot of fun days ahead – and they don’t need to be as sleep deprived as you’re worried they might be.
+There’s a whole lot of fun days ahead – and they don’t need to be as sleep-deprived as you’re worried they might be.
 With a few adjustments to your sleep habits while traveling (and some smart accessories), you won’t have to check your sleep at the gate.

 - Stretch it out – If you’re flight’s delayed, chances are you aren’t relaxed.
 Try some yoga or simple stretches to elongate your spine and release the tension.
 If it helps, put on your headphones and let your favorite tunes relax you while you stretch.